Rolling a Spell Check

 Spells may fail if the target actively resists.
 The victim may make a opposed check vs. the spellcaster to resist the spell, unless it says otherwise.
 The spellcaster and the victim both use the attribute as prescribed by spell's type of magic for the roll.
 This is called a spell check.
 Success means the spell fizzles out and does not affect the target.
 In this case, the MP spent to cast the spell are lost.

 Some spells specifically require you to concentrate for the entire duration of the spell, or else the spell ends and your victims are released from its effects.
+Such spells will say so explicitly in their text.
 Other spells may imply that concentration is necessary, but from a mechanical point of view these are directed spells.
 For example, a spell like Ensorcell specifies concentration explicitly, whereas a spell like Control (Gravity) only implies it.

 Resisting Ongoing Effects